 Bony 'not too far away'

-Bony has not played since rupturing his cruciate ligament at Leicester City back in February.
+The Ivory Coast international has not played since rupturing his cruciate ligament at Leicester in early February.

 And while he has stressed that there is a need to be cautious with Bony, Potter is taking heart from the striker’s progress.

 “Wilf had his first session with the group today,” said the Swans manager.

 “He didn’t take part in the full session – he left before the last 10 or 20 per cent of it – but that was always the plan.

 “With the nature of the injury and where he is in his career, it’s going to be a case of seeing how he feels each day.

 “It’s a tricky one in terms of giving you a time when he might come back, but he has done a lot of work and he is looking strong and fit.